-PNCC does not discriminate on the basis of disability in admissions to, access to, or operation of its child care program.
+PNCC does not discriminate based on disability in admissions to, access to, or operation of its childcare program.
 PNCC is committed to serving persons with disabilities.
 To ensure that you do not encounter any barriers, please communicate with us so that every effort can be made to provide you with any reasonable accommodations you or your child may require.

-We do not discriminate against any participant on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity.
-All families in the children's center will be treated with dignity, consideration, and respect recognizing fully each as an individual.
+We do not discriminate against any participant on the base of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual's income is derived from any public assistance program or protected genetic information in employment or in any program of activity.
+All families in the Children's Center will be treated with dignity, consideration and respect recognizing fully each as an individual.